enisaeu/CNW/ENISA_CVD_policy.md

-# ENISA Coordinated Vulnerability Disclosure Policy
+# Coordinated Vulnerability Disclosure Policy

 In general, ENISA advises to process all signalled vulnerabilities and incidents with affected manufacturers in a cooperative and coordinated manner under the principles of Responsible / Coordinated Vulnerability Disclosure.
 In its role as the secretariat of the EU CSIRTs network, ENISA supports the members in tackling vulnerabilities detected or signalled by third parties, involving clients, peers and other companies from target groups as well as those from other CERTs and other trusted peers from scientific and research branches.
+Essentially, in scope of the process are vulnerabilities affecting products and components of EU based vendors and impacting large numbers EU based customers.

 As such, ENISA may register vulnerabilities and support vulnerability disclosure in relation to
 - vulnerabilities in IT products discovered by EU CSIRTs
-- vulnerabilities reported to EU CSIRTs for coordinated disclosure
+- vulnerabilities reported to EU CSIRTs for coordinated disclosure, which are not already in another CNA’s scope
-- vulnerabilities affecting products and components of EU based vendors and customers
-- vulnerabilities affecting products and components used by large numbers EU based customers

 as long as they don't fall under a more specific scope of an existing CNA.